 (ii) satisfies the chief executive officer of the local government that the vehicle had been stolen or unlawfully taken, or was being unlawfully used, at the time the offence is alleged to have been committed,

-the owner is, the absence of proof to the contrary, deemed to have been the driver or person in charge of the vehicle at the time of the alleged offence.
+the responsible person is, the absence of proof to the contrary, deemed to have been the driver or person in charge of the vehicle at the time of the alleged offence.

 (4) A person who receives an infringement notice may decline to be dealt with under the provisions of this section and, where he fails to pay the prescribed modified penalty within the period of 21 days after the date of service of the notice or within such further time as may, in any particular case, be allowed, he is deemed to have declined to be dealt with under those provisions.